 The fee you pay ANDES does not include your own personal travel and accommodation costs.

 So, firstly, you will need to buy your own flights to the expedition venue.

-Secondly you'll have to pay for accommodation and land travel costs related to the expedition you have booked.
-On our Calendar page we give you an estimate of what we think these land costs will be for each course or expedition.
+Secondly you'll have to pay for local accommodation and land travel costs related to the expedition.
+On our Calendar page we give you an estimate of what we think these local costs will be for each course or expedition.
 Each expedition also has an information page where we give more specific details of some of the costs involved.
 How much you actually pay for these items will depend on a variety of factors.
 For example your choice of airline & travel class, your choice of single vs. shared room.
-Also vehicle rental or private transfer costs may be more or less than our estimate if there is a smaller or larger group to share the cost.
+Also vehicle rental or mule/porter costs may be more or less than our estimate if there is a smaller or larger group to share the cost.
 Our estimates are based on a group size of 3 or 4 clients.

 There are brief notes on what is and isn't included in the ANDES guiding fee in the tables below and more detailed explanations for hyperlinked items in the notes which follow.

 |WHAT'S INCLUDED -- in ANDES fee|

 |Leaders Expenses||All the Leaders costs for Flights, Travel, Meals & Accommodation|